 We do not believe in quick fixes to complex problems.
 Experience has shown us that lasting change is achieved by supporting neighborhood leaders, fostering civic engagement, and building community.
 Strong City’s programs and partnerships increase individuals’ capacity to succeed.

 We make people stronger.

 Our Adult Learning Center is the second-largest citywide provider of adult basic education and ESOL classes.

 The 29th Street Community Center, which had been closed by the city in 2011, was reopened by Strong City in 2013 and is thriving, with 450 adults and children enrolled weekly in its programs – 70 percent of which are led by community residents.

 We make organizations stronger.

-As the fiscal sponsor for 85 local nonprofits, Strong City partners with change-makers throughout the city, from small groups like Friends of Stony Run to complex social enterprises such as Impact Hub in Station North and the Ben Franklin Center for Community Schools in Brooklyn-Curtis Bay.
+As the fiscal sponsor for 110 local organizations, Strong City partners with change-makers throughout the city, from small groups like Friends of Stony Run to complex social enterprises such as Impact Hub in Station North and the Greater Baybrook Alliance in South Baltimore.